GeminiLight/gen-mentor/README.md

 ---

 > [!IMPORTANT]
-> :sparkles: Welcome to access the [GenMentor website](https://www.tianfuwang.tech/gen-mentor) to learn more about our work!
+> :sparkles: Welcome to visit the [GenMentor website](https://www.tianfuwang.tech/gen-mentor) to learn more about our work!

 These are the supplementary resources of our paper "LLM-powered Multi-agent Framework for Goal-oriented Learning in Intelligent Tutoring System", accepted by WWW 2025 (Industry Track) as an Oral Presentation.